pchapin/typescript/README.md

 # README

-This is a skeleton TypeScript project for use when developing web applications.
+This is a template TypeScript project for use when developing web applications.
 It assumes Node.js version 22 is used, although it will probably work for other (newer) versions.

-This skeleton is moderately opinionated and contains starter files for the following:
+This template is moderately opinionated and contains starter files for the following:

 - Configuration settings for both Visual Studio Code and JetBrains IDEs (e.g., WebStorm).
 - TypeScript configuration that enforces strict type checking.